-Every website needs a a proper call-to-action.
-Since I wrote the first version of that post in 2012, we have often been referring to that same post.
-It seems very hard to add focus on a homepage, somehow.
+Every website needs a proper call-to-action.
+Since I wrote the first version of that post way back when we have often been referring to that same post.
+It seems very hard to add focus to a homepage, somehow.
 I might be going out on a limb here, but I also think theme developers should design with this in mind.
 A lot of themes are designed to clutter a page with widgets and buttons that totally reduce focus on the main items on a page.
-I really do not want to mention image sliders without decent call-to-actions here ;-)
+Don’t even get me started on image sliders and video backgrounds…

 We’re building sites not just to entertain people, but also to let them buy or do something.
 A site needs a great user experience to get people to use it.
 Increasingly, we see that UX is an integral part of the SEO process, not to mention conversion.
-So in this regard, we can all agree that a homepage needs a great call-to-action.
-Now that you have a visitor clicking that main button or link on your homepage, you should really think of what happens next.
+So in this regard, we can all agree that a homepage needs a great call to action (CTA).
+Now that you have a visitor clicking that main button or link on your homepage, you should think of what happens next.
 The visitor lands on a second page.
-One of your goals is met, you prevented a bounce.
+One of your goals is met; you prevented a bounce.
 Now you need to convert that visitor into a customer or subscriber.

 Every page has a call-to-action

-Although a call-to-action is very important on a homepage, of course there could, or perhaps should, be a call-to-action on every page of your website.
+Although a call-to-action is very important on a homepage, of course there could, or perhaps should, be a CTA on every page of your website.
 The contact form has a call-to-action, of course.
-A quote form in the sidebar has a call-to-action.
+A quote form in the sidebar has a CTA.
 Buttons for your own products, like in our sidebar, have or even are call-to-actions.

-For every page on your website, you should decide if there is a call-to-action related to the content of that page, or that the content is solely for informational purposes and that call-to-action should be to achieve something else.
+For every page on your website, you should decide if there is a CTA related to the content of that page, or that the content is solely for informational purposes and that call-to-action should be to achieve something else.